kestra-io/docs/content/blogs/2023-10-05-announcing-Kestra-funding-to-build-the-universal-open-source-orchestrator.md

 image: /blogs/2023-10-05-announcing-Kestra-funding-to-build-the-universal-open-source-orchestrator.jpg
 ---

-We are thrilled to announce that Kestra has raised **$3 million of funding** to build the leading universal open-source orchestrator.
-We aim to empower a wide range of users, from software developers to data engineers, by simplifying and unifying their automation and orchestration needs.
-We envision Kestra as the go-to solution for organizations seeking **simple** and **powerful** orchestration solutions for any kind of process and data automation usage.
+We are thrilled to announce that Kestra has raised **$3 million of funding** to make orchestration more accessible, collaborative, and scalable.

+We aim to empower a wide range of users, from software engineers to data professionals, by simplifying and unifying their automation and orchestration needs.
+We envision Kestra as the go-to solution for organizations seeking **simple** and **versatile** orchestration.

+Through a seamless UI and IDE access, all workflows — from those orchestrating mission-critical applications, business processes, and data pipelines to simple automations — can be version controlled and governed using engineering best practices.

 ## Trusted by Companies of All Sizes